-Here are a few Supreme Court rulings that took us to billions of men in poverty, apples in New York grown in China and Roses in London from Kenya:
+Here are a few Supreme Court rulings that took us toward apples bought in New York grown in China and Roses in London from Kenya:

 Over the last thirty years, super-industrialization on the backs of information management has swelled aggressive companies into Multi-nationals or companies that have facilities in more than one country.
 These MNC’s account for more than 1/4th of all global production, have revenue that exceeds many countries total GDP and are more powerful than the countries where their facilities exist.
 Even the nationality of an MNC can be unresolved, who owns what and where?
 We need to remember that “while they prate of economic laws, men and women are starving” –Franklyn D. Roosevelt (1932).
 This is in stark contrast to Milton Friedman’s view that the sole social responsibility of Business was to increase its profits.
 As Alfred Marcus and Sheryl Kaiser write in their book Managing Beyond Compliance over the past several decades there has been increasing separation of ownership form the control of the corporation, the end result being the steady erosion of shareholder power.

 Here we contrast the top 10 companies in the world to the bottom 10 countries in the world, based on yearly revenue: